| Early Spring Date: | April 15 |

 Vocalizations

-The Warbling Vireo's song is a long warble that sounds like a House or Purple Finch.
-The song of Warbling Vireos in the eastern United States varies from the song of western ones.
+The Eastern Warbling Vireo's song is a long warble that sounds like a House or Purple Finch.

 Notes

 Warbling Vireos are found throughout the United States and Mexico, as well as parts of Canada and Central America.
-Birds in different areas sometimes have different plumage, and taxonomists are considering whether to split the species.
+In 2025, the eastern birds were split from the western birds into two species.

 Origin of Names

-Common Names: Warbling from its song.
+Common Names: Eastern to distinguish them from the Western Warbling Vireo.
+Warbling from its song.
 Vireo is Latin for green.

 Genus Name: Vireo means green.